 For other stains, make a paste with equal parts lemon juice and cream of tartar.
 Apply it with a clean, soft rag, and wipe it away.
 Let the paste sit on the the stain for an hour if it's stubborn.

-Wash and rinse: Fill a bucket with warm water and a bit of saddle soap, which is available at most feed or hardware stores.
+Fill a bucket with warm water and a bit of saddle soap, which is available at most feed or hardware stores.
 Use a lint-free or microfiber rag.
 Dip your rag in the cleaning solution.
 Wipe one cushion at a time and use moderate pressure.
 Run the rag under water after cleaning each cushion to remove extra grit and grime, so you'll avoid transferring it to the next cushion.
 When all cushions have been washed, repeat the same process with your rag soaked in clean warm water to rinse and remove the residue.

-Quick cleaning: If you don't have time to fully wash your leather sofa, try wiping it down with a few baby wipes after you vacuum it.
+If you don't have time to fully wash your leather sofa, try wiping it down with a few baby wipes after you vacuum it.
 These are gentle enough for leather, and they usually have a pleasant smell, too.

-Condition the leather: For a very light protective finish, apply a thin coat of olive oil with a microfiber cloth, allow it to sit for one-half hour and then buff it off with a clean, dry rag.
+For a very light protective finish, apply a thin coat of olive oil with a microfiber cloth, allow it to sit for one-half hour and then buff it off with a clean, dry rag.